 1969: Badfinger released “Come and Get It,” the lead single from their second studio album, Magic Christian Music.
 Written and produced by Paul McCartney, the song was originally recorded by the group for the 1969 film The Magic Christian.

 1970: “Tears of a Clown” by Smokey Robinson & the Miracles became the group’s fourth and final #1 on the Billboard R&B chart.
-A week later the record also became their first and only #1 on the Billboard Hot 100 before the departure of group leader Smokey Robinson.
+A week later the record also became their only #1 on the Billboard Hot 100 before Robinson left the group.

 1973: Band on the Run, the third album by Paul McCartney and Wings, was released in the UK two days before it came out in the US.
 Aided by two hit singles, initially modest sales of the LP improved and it eventually became the top-selling studio album of 1974 in the UK and Australia and remains one of McCartney’s most successful albums.